EdisonLeeeee/GreatX/README.md

-# ⚔🛡 GraphWar: Arms Race in Graph Adversarial Attack and Defense
+# ⚔🛡 **GraphWar**: Arms Race in Graph Adversarial Attack and Defense

 > Know thy self, know thy enemy.
 A thousand battles, a thousand victories.
 >
-> 「知己知彼，百战百胜。」 ——《孙子兵法•谋攻篇》
+> 「知己知彼，百战百胜」 ——《孙子兵法•谋攻篇》

 # 💨 News
-- May 27, 2022: GraphWar has been refactored with [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric), the old code based on [DGL](https://www.dgl.ai) can be found [here](https://github.com/EdisonLeeeee/GraphWar/tree/dgl).
-GraphWar now has better flexibility and usability.
+- May 27, 2022: GraphWar has been refactored with [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric), old code based on [DGL](https://www.dgl.ai) can be found [here](https://github.com/EdisonLeeeee/GraphWar/tree/dgl).
 We will soon release the first version of GraphWar, stay tuned!

 NOTE: GraphWar is still in the early stages and the API will likely continue to change.
 If you are interested in this project, don't hesitate to contact me or make a PR directly.